Measurement-induced transitions for interacting fermions: Summary and discussion

 \item[(i)] The field-theoretical (NLSM) approach to interacting monitored systems developed in our work can be extended to systems of other symmetry classes and to other types of measurements (including, in particular, non-Gaussian measurements and measurements of non-commuting observables).

+\item[(ii)] The approach can also be directly generalized to describe a monitored open system in contact with environment, whose evolution includes measurements and non-unitary Lindbladian dynamics (see, e.g., Refs.~\cite{Sieberer2016, Sieberer2023Review} for review).
+For such systems, however, the entanglement entropy and particle number cumulant cannot serve as good observables to define the transition as their behavior is expected to follow generically a volume law due to effect of the environment.
+On the other hand, the volume-law contribution of ``classical correlations'' is expected to cancel~\cite{HorodeckiRevModPhys09} in the scaling of the mutual information and particle-number covariance, making them suitable observables to study possible MIPTs.

-\item[(ii)] Including quenched disorder in the theory (in addition to monitoring and interaction) is a further challenging goal.
+\item[(iii)] Including quenched disorder in the theory (in addition to monitoring and interaction) is a further challenging goal.

-\item[(iii)] Another important direction is to extend the theory to study dynamics (i.e., correlation functions with different time arguments.
-This will allow, in particular, to directly explore the dynamics of purification and charge sharpening.
+\item[(iv)] Another important direction is to extend the theory to study dynamics (i.e., correlation functions with different time arguments.
+This will allow one, in particular, to directly explore the dynamics of purification and charge sharpening.

-\item[(iv)] Finally, there is a clear need for further numerical studies of measurement-induced physics in interacting models.
+\item[(v)] Finally, there is a clear need for further numerical studies of measurement-induced physics in interacting models.
 Important goals include, in particular, verifying whether the charge and information transitions are indeed distinct and exploring the corresponding critical properties.
 Clearly, analytical prospects mentioned in previous items in this list also call for corresponding computational studies.

-\item[(v)] Last but not least, we hope that our work will also stimulate further experimental studies in the field of measurement-induced phase transitions, which remains largely theoretical at present.
+\item[(vi)] Last but not least, we hope that our work will also stimulate further experimental studies in the field of measurement-induced phase transitions, which remains largely theoretical at present.

 \end{itemize}

 \acknowledgments

 We are very grateful to Elmer Doggen, Adam Nahum, Pavel Ostrovsky, Marcin Szyniszewski, and Romain Vasseur for insightful discussions.